kumuluz/kumuluzee-health/README.md

         connection-url: amqp://guest:guest@localhost:5672/virtualHost?connection_timeout=2000
 ```

-To enable RabbitMQ health check, we also need to provide amqp-client in pom.xml.
+To enable RabbitMQ health check, we also need to provide amqp-client library in pom.xml.

 Example configuration: